-This is a very useful upgrade for your computer.
+This is a very useful upgrade for your PC.
 Then you have a lot more working space and you can think of different interesting uses for it.

 For example, if you have to work with text or spreadsheets to transfer data from one place to another, you might want to display the information on one monitor and then use the second one to do data entry from the first one.
 This is quite convenient and can greatly simplify common work tasks.

-However sometimes when using 2 or more monitors you may run into various problems.
+However sometimes when using two or more monitors you may run into various problems.
 For example, there is a problem with Windows not being able to save monitor settings.

 Usually, this message looks like this: “The display settings could not be saved.
 Please try a different combination of display settings”.
 There are several ways you can use to solve this problem.